 One useful recommendation from Google PageSpeed is the"Optimize Image" section.
 These are often a major cause of slow websites.
 Compressing your images before uploading may improve your PageSpeed.
 Check out these image compression services and see what works for you:

-We also constantly update our site rendering technology to have a speed improvement when testing with Google PageSpeed Insights.
+We also constantly update our site rendering technology to improve speed when testing with Google PageSpeed Insights.
 The majority of Strikingly sites now score over 90% on the Google PageSpeed test.

 - You may have to run the test a few times to see improved scores!
 This forces the site to be recached, which improves load times around the world.